 To be considered for this program, students must submit an application along with an essay on why they wish to participate in the IWP-Oxford Study Abroad Program, what are their academic goals for the program, and how it would complement their current program of study at IWP.
 The students must also have been enrolled in one of IWP’s M.A. programs, have a high GPA, and be in good academic standing.
 Space is limited to ten students per session.

 Please note that a student must take a minimum of six credits to qualify for financial aid.
-For those interested in the Oxford program, IWP has made special accomodations by offering an additional four-credit course to be taught during this time period.
-If you wish to learn about how to receive financial aid for this program, please contact email@example.com.
+For those interested in the Oxford program, IWP has made special accommodations by offering an additional four-credit course to be taught during this time period.
+If you wish to learn about how to receive financial aid for this program, please contact firstname.lastname@example.org.

 “Summer students typically enroll in a four- or five-meeting tutorial course (with a one-hour tutorial occurring each week at which the student will submit an essay for discussion).
 This workload is the equivalent of four or five semester credits at most American universities.
 Students who stay for more than six weeks may take two or more courses (up to two tutorials per week).